Utilities

 - Add to the system Path environment variable the path to the

-is just a placeholder for the Pack location on your local PC.
-The Path variable must be extended by the absolute path to the utilities
+%CMSIS_PACK_ROOT%is just a placeholder for the Pack location on your local PC.
+The Path variable must be extended by the absolute path to theutilitiesfolder.- Do not set the variable

 Tip